How to Overcome Doubt and Find Your Calling as a Writer

 Don’t be afraid.
 Remember that you are called to this.

-Remember that you have unique gifts.
-They don’t have to be perfect to be good enough.
+Remember that you have unique gifts, and they don’t have to be perfect to be good enough.
 They can be trained and disciplined with practice.
-You have incredible gifts.

-Remember that you are called by something above and beyond our comprehension.
-A force or a god that wants you to use your storytelling to bless others.
+Remember that you’re called by something beyond our comprehension.

 And remember that your writing fills a need in more readers than you can imagine.
 It’s a need for something life itself rarely offers.
 It’s a taste, perhaps, of what life is supposed to be, but can’t be for so many tragic reasons.

 You are called to the page as many missionaries are called to the desolate corners of the world.
 You are called to tell stories because the need is there and the need is deep.
+Remembering this can help you overcome doubt when you want to quit.

 Cling to this reality, explore how it is true for you, and then write with confidence.